What RDS is used for?

-Volumes below 1 TiB in size also have ability to burst to 3,000 IOPS for extended periods of time.
+Volumes below 1 TiB in size also have the ability to burst to 3,000 IOPS for extended periods of time.
 Burst is not relevant for volumes above 1 TiB.
 Instance I/O credit balance determines burst performance.
-For more information about instance I/O credits see, I/O Credits and Burst Performance.
+For more information about the instance, I/O credits see I/O Credits and Burst Performance.

 Many workloads never deplete the burst balance, making General Purpose SSD an ideal storage choice for many workloads.
 However, some workloads can exhaust the 3000 IOPS burst storage credit balance, so you should plan your storage capacity to meet the needs of your workloads.

 Auto Minor Version Upgrade is a feature that you can enable to have your database automatically upgraded when a new minor database engine version is available.

 The version numbering sequence is specific to each database engine.
 For example, Amazon RDS MySQL 5.7 and 8.0 are major engine versions, and upgrading from any 5.7 version to any 8.0 version is a major version upgrade.
 Amazon RDS MySQL versions 5.7.22 and 5.7.23 are minor versions and upgrading from 5.7.22 to 5.7.23 is a minor version upgrade.

 For major version upgrades, you must manually modify the DB engine version through the AWS Management Console, AWS CLI, or RDS API.
 For minor version upgrades, you can manually modify the engine version, or you can choose to enable auto minor version upgrades.

 A major version upgrade can take longer than a minor version upgrade.
 You can also run into compatibility issues during or after a major version upgrade, which is very unlikely after a minor version upgrade.